D2Dewarp: Dual Dimensions Geometric Representation Learning Based Document Image Dewarping: Abstract

 \section{Abstract}

 Document image dewarping remains a challenging task in the deep learning era.
 While existing methods have improved by leveraging text line awareness, they typically focus only on a single horizontal dimension.
-In this paper, we propose a fine-grained deformation perception model that focuses on \textbf{D}ual \textbf{D}imensions of document horizontal-vertical-lines to improve document \textbf{Dewarp}ing called {\itshape D2Dewarp}.
+In this paper, we propose a fine-grained deformation perception model that focuses on \textbf{D}ual \textbf{D}imensions of document horizontal-vertical-lines to improve document \textbf{Dewarp}ing called \textbf{D2Dewarp}.
 It can perceive distortion trends in different directions across document details.
 To combine the horizontal and vertical granularity features, an effective fusion module based on X and Y coordinate is designed to facilitate interaction and constraint between the two dimensions for feature complementarity.
-Due to the lack of annotated line features in current public dewarping datasets, we also propose an automatic fine-grained annotation method using public document texture images and an automatic rendering engine to build a new large-scale distortion training dataset.
-The code and dataset will be publicly released.
-On public Chinese and English benchmarks, both quantitative and qualitative results show that our method achieves better rectification results compared with the state-of-the-art methods.
-The dataset will be publicly available at \url{https://github.com/xiaomore/DocDewarpHV}
+Due to the lack of annotated line features in current public dewarping datasets, we also propose an automatic fine-grained annotation method using public document texture images and automatic rendering engine to build a new large-scale distortion training dataset named \textbf{DocDewarpHV}.
+On three public Chinese and English benchmarks, both quantitative and qualitative results show that our method achieves better rectification results compared with the state-of-the-art methods.
+The code and dataset are available at \url{https://github.com/xiaomore/D2Dewarp}.